DanielPXL/PXLed/README.md

 # PXLed

 ## About
 PXLed is a real-time LED strip (WS2812B) interface made in WPF that is designed to run on a computer without GPIO pins.
-It uses a secondary system like an Arduino to connect to the LED strip and communicates with it through USB.
+It uses a secondary device like an Arduino to connect to the LED strip and communicates with it through USB.

 ## Features
 - Real-time WS2812B LED strip connection